wwwfernand/TwitterEmbed/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line into the Gemfile:

 ```ruby
 gem 'twitter_embed'